In this tutorial, you will learn to connect to AWS Linux Ec2 instances using putty SSH client through step by step guides.

-You can connect to the Ubuntu instance using putty or the java plugin option provided by Amazon.
-Best way to connect to an EC2 instance is using putty.
-In this tutorial, I will explain how to connect an EC2 instance using putty.
+From a Windows systems, you can connect to an Amazon ec2 Linux instance using putty or the java plugin option provided by AWS.
+However, The best way to connect to a Linux EC2 instance from Windows is using putty.

-1. You can download putty here – Download Putty.
+First, download putty from here – Download Putty.

-Open puttygen.exe and load the private key you downloaded when you created the instance .
-It looks like“example.pem“.
-Once you open the .pem file a pop up window will appear, asking you to save the private key.
-Click ok and click save private key button.
+example.pem“.
+Once you open the .pem file a pop-up window will appear, asking you to save the private key.
+Click ok and click the save private key button.

 Save the .ppk file in any folder.

-Note: Do not click generate key or any other buttons.
-Just load the pem file and click save the private key button.
+Note: Do not click generate a key or any other buttons.
+Just load the pem file and click the save the private key button.

-Open putty.exe Enter the host name or IP (public or elastic ip) as shown in the figure below.
+putty.exe and enter the host name or IP (public or elastic IP) as shown in the image below.

 Now got to SSH–>Auth click on Auth and load the .ppk file you generated using puttygen.

 You don’t have to give any user name or password because the connection will be established using the private key.